vivek21-coder/opal-a11y/README.md

 Issues and pull requests are welcome.
 If you want to add a language, the UI strings live in [frontend/src/i18n.js](frontend/src/i18n.js) and the voice, locale, and TTS mappings are in [backend/main.py](backend/main.py).

 ## Acknowledgements

-Thanks to Saurabh Mallik for contributing to an early version of this project.

 Opal is built on top of a lot of excellent open-source and free-tier work, including Gemini, Groq Whisper, Edge TTS, Playwright, and browser-use.